Master Exterior Painting: A Roller Guide for Homeowners

 Don’t rush the drying process between coats.
 Allow adequate time for each layer to dry completely before applying the next one.
 This ensures better adhesion and longer paint longevity.

-Use painter’s tape around windows, doors, and trim to create clean lines.
+Use painter’s tape around windows, modern doors, and trim to create clean lines.
 Remove it while the paint is still slightly wet to avoid peeling any dried paint off with it.

 Consider using a spray nozzle on your roller for even distribution of paint, especially in textured areas.
 It helps cover uneven surfaces seamlessly.